Hillary Clinton Wants To Hug Meghan Markle

-Hillary Clinton, an apparent hugger, expressed her support for Meghan Markle after the Duchess candidly revealed her struggles of being in the public eye as a new mother.
+Hillary Clinton, an apparent hugger, expressed her support for Meghan Markle after the Duchess of Sussex candidly revealed her struggles with being in the public eye as a new mother.

 “Oh my God, I want to hug her!”
 Clinton told BBC Radio 5 Live host Emma Barnett on Tuesday.
 “I feel as a mother I just want to put my arms around her,” she added.
 “I want to tell her to hang in there, don’t let those bad guys get you down.
 Keep going, do what you think is right.”

 The former secretary of state and historic presidential candidate in the 2016 election is no stranger to being lambasted for both her personal and public choices.
-So, her defense of Markle and praise of her relationship with Prince Harry shows Clinton's solidarity with Markle.
+So, the fact that she defended Markle's relationship with Prince Harry makes sense.

 Advertisement